-Finally, but most important, China's unique dual leadership system was analyzed, where mayors have a significant probability of being promoted to the position of Party secretary in their own city.
+Additionally, I analyzed China's unique dual leadership system, where mayors have a significant probability of being promoted to the position of party secretary in their own city.
 This incentivizes mayors to reduce data manipulation to avoid negative consequences on their own future development and promotion prospects.
-As mayors' probability of succeeding to Party secretary increases within one term (five years), it was found that the tendency of 55-year-old Party secretaries to over report GDP growth significantly decreases as the tenure of their paired mayors increases.
-This demonstrates that the unique dual-head leadership system not only fosters better collaboration between Party secretaries and mayors but also encourages mutual constraint and restricts substantial manipulation, especially when these two categories of leaders have diverging goals, thus mitigating the challenges posed by limited supervision from same-level disciplinary secretaries serving as Party secretaries and mayors' subordinates.
+As mayors' probability of succeeding the party secretary increases with time within one term, I found that GDP growth overreporting by 55-year-old party secretaries significantly decreases with the paired mayor's tenure.
+This demonstrates that the unique dual leadership system not only enables better collaboration between party secretaries and mayors but also mutual constraint, mitigating the challenges of limited supervision by same-level disciplinary secretaries serving as party secretaries and mayors' subordinates.